MakeSchool-Tutorials/Superhero-Team-Dueler/P05-Battle-Arena/content.md

 # Create Teams for your Arena

-You will build these methods on your own (though they are almost identical).
-Create these methods that will allow users to add heroes to Team One and Team Two for their arena:
+You will build these methods on your own (though they are almost identical). build_team_one has been provided for you, implement build_team_two to complete the same task:

 > [action]
 >